kahi0223/OutlookUtilities/monthly_presentation_maker_with_pics/README.md

-# monthly power point maker with pic
+# monthly presentationmaker with pica

 to create monthly report with pics